DBMS Interview Questions — Core Concepts, Tricky Queries & Real Answers

 What is the difference between a primary key and a unique key in SQL?

 A primary key uniquely identifies each row AND cannot contain NULL values — every table can have only one.
-A unique key also enforces uniqueness but allows a single NULL value (in most databases) and a table can have multiple unique keys.
-Primary keys are typically used as the clustered index; unique keys create non-clustered indexes by default.
+A unique key also enforces uniqueness but allows a single NULL value (in most databases like MySQL/PostgreSQL) and a table can have multiple unique keys.
+Strategically, PKs are usually for surrogate IDs, while Unique Keys handle natural keys like 'email' or 'SSN'.

 What is a deadlock in a database and how do you prevent it?